 The University Libraries are committed to serving all of our students; this was true before COVID-19 and remains true during the UofM’s transition to online instruction.
 As always, we are ready to help with your research needs, and we are continually brainstorming innovative ways of making library resources more accessible during this time.
 We appreciate your patience as we work toward solutions that serve the best interests of our entire campus community.

-This LibGuide provides recommendations for modified access to Library assistance and research materials for the duration of the Spring 2020 semester.
+This LibGuide provides recommendations for modified access to Library assistance and research materials for the duration of the Summer 2020 semester.

 To access Library Chat, please sign in via the Chat Box above the Discovery Search Bar on the University Libraries’ homepage, OR, scroll to the top of this page.
 If the text in the Chat Box is green, a University librarian will be available to answer your questions.